The Florida Project-2017

 This is a testament to Vega’s talents.

-Perhaps the most touching subplot involves Marina’s struggle to retain the dog that Orlando had kindly given to her.
+Perhaps the most touching subplot involves Marina’s struggle to retain the dog that Orlando kindly gave her.
 When Orlando’s son refuses to let her keep the dog, Marina reaches her breaking point and begins to fight dirty, refusing to hand over the keys to Orlando’s flat until she gets her way.

-The tender affection she has for the animal is wonderful as, despite having a few people in her corner, the dog is her pride and joy and best friend.
+The tender affection she has for the animal is wonderful.
+Despite having a few people in her corner, the dog is her pride and joy and best friend.

-As stellar as Vega is, and the film does clearly belong to her, credit and mention must be given to the supporting players, who are largely unknown actors to me.
+As stellar as Vega is, and the film belongs to her, credit and mention must be given to the supporting players, mainly unknown actors to me.

-Though we feel no sympathy for Orlando’s ex-wife or his relatives, they are competently portrayed and we do feel their anger and spite.
-We do not know much about the back-story, but we do know that Orlando has revealed to all his involvement with a trans woman and he is proud of Marina.
+We do not know much about the back-story, but we do know that Orlando has revealed his involvement with a trans woman and he is proud of Marina.

 Actor Reyes is a dream as Orlando and we wistfully imagine a different film centered solely on his romance with Marina.
 In their short time together, the audience falls madly in love with the duo.

-A Fantastic Woman succeeds as a nuanced, level-headed drama with a powerful message and a timely approach.
-Never veering over the top or being too preachy, the film is a wonderful telling of a topical subject matter.
+A Fantastic Woman (2017) succeeds as a nuanced, level-headed drama with a powerful message and a timely approach.
+Never veering over the top or being too preachy, the film is an excellent telling of a topical subject matter.

-I only hope that more stories surrounding this genre are told in the future since it is a goldmine of uncharted story-telling with so much potential.
+I only hope that more stories about this genre are told in the future.
+It is a goldmine of uncharted story-telling with so much potential.

-Oscar Nominations: Best Foreign Language Film (won)
+Oscar Nominations: 1 win-Best Foreign Language Film (won)

-Independent Spirit Award Nominations: Best International Film (won)
+Independent Spirit Award Nominations: 1 win-Best International Film (won)

 Fahrenheit 451-1966